PM arrives in Turkey to attend 9th D-8 Summit

 With Pakistan as the current chair of D8, an organization of eight developing nations including Bangladesh, Egypt, Indonesia, Iran, Malaysia, Nigerian, Pakistan and Turkey, was established in 1997.

-Pakistan assumed Chair at the 8th Summit of D-8, held in Islamabad in November 2012.
+Pakistan assumed chair at the 8th Summit of D-8, held in Islamabad in November 2012.
 Pakistan continued to hold the Chair beyond the normal period of two years.
 During Islamabad Summit in November 2012 two landmark documents were signed: (i) the D-8 Charter and (ii) Global Vision.

 Prime Minister Abbasi will hand over the chairmanship of the D-8 Summit to Turkey.
 The Istanbul Summit is expected to adopt a Declaration and a Plan of Action.